Kuari Pass Trek in March

 Is March a good time for the Kuari Pass Trek?

 Yes.
 March falls within the best season for the Kuari Pass Trek.
 Late winter transitioning to spring.
-Trail below 3,200 m is clear; upper sections have retreating snow.
-Temperatures: 2°C to -5°C at camp.
+The trail below 3,200 m (Gulling/Tali) is clear, but upper meadow sections and the pass will still retain thick blankets of white snow.
+Temperatures drop to -5°C at camp.
 Rhododendron buds begin opening at lower elevations.
-Fresh snow possible on the pass.
-Excellent visibility on clear days.
+An excellent mix of deep snow and spring warmth.

 What is the difficulty of Kuari Pass Trek in March?

 The Kuari Pass Trek is rated Moderate.
-It reaches 3876 m over 5 days / 4 nights.
+It reaches 3,876 m (12,716 ft) over 5 days / 4 nights.
 Conditions in March may affect trail difficulty — late winter transitioning to spring.